theis-js/stockhome/README.md

 ![Docker](https://img.shields.io/badge/Docker-2496ED?logo=docker&logoColor=fff&style=flat)
 ![Nginx](https://img.shields.io/badge/Nginx-009639?logo=nginx&logoColor=fff&style=flat)

-The problem solver for every home in the world: **STOCKHOME**!
+The problem solver for every household in the world: **STOCKHOME**!
 Have you ever spent too long searching for things in your freezer or pantry?
 If so, this open-source project is just the right thing for your home server!

 <p align="center">
   <img src="./.github/assets/Arc_Inventory.low.jpg" width="802" alt="Inventory Screenshot" />